janboddez/indieweb-custom-post-types/README.md

 ## Filters!
 Filter hooks allow you to completely modify or undo (part of) this plugin's behavior.

 _Side note, but an important one: none of this applies to "long-form" content (or replies, or anything), especially when it **wasn't** posted through Micropub!
 That is, **actual** WordPress posts (Articles, in IndieWeb jargon) that happen to contain, e.g., a backlink with a `u-bookmark-of` class aren't at all affected by this plugin in the first place.
-They'll show up in your Article feeds, and microformats parsers will consider them a bookmark, like they should._
+They'll show up in your Article feeds, and Microformats parsers will consider them a bookmark, like they should._

 ### Autogenerate (and hide) bookmark titles
 Short-form content is often titleless.
 This plugin, however, autogenerates Note (and Like) titles that greatly simplify browsing WP Admin.